IvanUkhov/blog/_drafts/2019-11-08-sequential-data.md

 The query fetches peak temperatures, denoted by `temperature`, for all available weather stations between June and August in 2010–2019.
-The crucial part is the usage of `ARRAY_AGG`, which is what make it possible to gather all relevant data about a specific station and a specific year in the same row.
+The crucial part is the usage of `ARRAY_AGG`, which is what makes it possible to gather all relevant data about a specific station and a specific year in the same row.
 The number of days since the previous measurement, which is denoted by `duration`, is also computed.
 Ideally, `duration` should always be one (except for the first day, which has no predecessor); however, this is not the case, which makes the resulting time series vary in length.